Robert Holmes (scriptwriter): Legacy

-Holmes' work on Doctor Who has been discussed in numerous DVD documentaries, most notably Behind the Sofa, produced by Richard Molesworth, which appears on the DVD release of The Two Doctors.
+Holmes's work on Doctor Who has been discussed in numerous DVD documentaries, most notably Behind the Sofa, produced by Richard Molesworth, which appears on the DVD release of The Two Doctors.

-Holmes' friend, fellow TV writer Roger Marshall, argued that his work never received the acclaim it deserved because most of it was in series television as opposed to television plays or serials.
+Holmes's friend, fellow TV writer Roger Marshall, argued that his work never received the acclaim it deserved because most of it was in series television as opposed to television plays or serials.
 According to Marshall: "In retrospect, he spent too much time tinkering around with lesser writers' work rather than getting on with his own."

 Russell T Davies, head writer and producer for Doctor Whos 21st-century revival, stated Holmes' serial The Ark in Space as his favourite story from the original series.
 He said he considered Holmes to be comparable with the greatest screenwriters, describing the first episode of The Talons of Weng-Chiang as having "the best dialogue ever written.
 It's up there with Dennis Potter...
 When the history of television drama comes to be written, Robert Holmes won't be remembered at all because he only wrote genre stuff.
 And that, I reckon, is a real tragedy".